See how the Oregon Lottery helped your county during 2013-2015.

 All Lottery prizes, regardless of the amount, generally are considered as income by the state and federal government.

-For Video Lottery jackpot prizes, the state requires the Oregon Lottery to report all jackpot prizes of $1200 or more to the Internal Revenue Service and jackpot prizes over $600 to the Oregon Department of Revenue.
-For prizes over $5,000, the Lottery is required to withhold 8 percent for state income taxes and report winnings to federal (we do not withhold).
+For Video Lottery jackpot prizes, the Oregon Lottery is required to report all jackpot prizes of $1,200 or more to the Internal Revenue Service and jackpot prizes over $600 to the Oregon Department of Revenue.
+For prizes of $1,500 or more, the Lottery is required to withhold 8 percent for state income taxes.

 If you win a promotional prize, like a trip to Hawaii, the Lottery reports the value of the prize (or prizes) to the Internal Revenue Service during a calendar year if the total value of the promotional prizes is $600 or more.

 The tax liability of winners depends on their overall financial situation.
 When taxes are filed at the end of the year, a winner could owe more or less than the actual amount withheld.
 Winners may wish to consult a tax advisor for more information.

 No. Certain information about Lottery prizes is public record, including the name of the winner, amount of the prize, date of the drawing, name of the game played and city in which the winning ticket was purchased.
 Oregon citizens have a right to know that Lottery prizes are indeed being awarded to real persons.

 Why can't I choose either a cash or annuity option when I buy my Oregon's Game Megabucks or Powerball ticket?

 You are able to make the choice between cash or annuity when you come to the Lottery to claim an Oregon’s Game Megabucks or Powerball jackpot prize.
 By not making this choice at the time you buy your ticket, you have time to determine how you may want your prize - either in one lump sum or in 30 annual installments for Oregon’s Game Megabucks, Mega Millions or Powerball.